-The YES SOCIETY provide innovative ways to life skills training linking youth and young adults to opportunities, which empower and promote self-sufficiency in Economics, Education, Health, Technology and the Arts.
+The YES SOCIETY provides innovative ways to life skills and job training linking youth, young adults, and families to career opportunities, which empower and promote self-sufficiency in Economics, Education, Health, Technology, and the Arts.

 The Vision of the YES SOCIETY is to be a trusted voice that will be a significant impact on building our legacy.
 We Seek to:

 The Youth Ethics Success Society(YES) founded in 2000 by Shirley McIntyre in the town of McComb Mississippi.
 Mrs. Shirley served as the Program Director for the McComb Boys & Girls Club before founding her organization.
 There she witnessed the struggles of disadvantaged youths on a daily basis, which ultimately fueled her fire and passion for creating the YES Society.